Fibromyalgia

 If people have fibromyalgia, their brain’s ability to process pain is disrupted.
 This means that their threshold for perceiving stimuli as pain is lower than in other people.

 The condition is thought to be caused by multiple factors.
-It is believed to be triggered by both genetic and physical or psychological factors.
+It is suspected that fibromyalgia is triggered by both genetic and physical or psychological factors.
 These lead to the body processing pain differently.

-Fibromyalgia is often referred to as soft-tissue rheumatism but this term is misleading as the pain does not originate from soft tissue (e.g. muscles) and is not caused by a rheumatic condition.
+Fibromyalgia is often referred to as soft-tissue rheumatism but this term is misleading, as the pain does not originate in soft tissue, such as muscles, and is not caused by a rheumatic condition.
 What’s more, soft-tissue rheumatism is a generic term for various health conditions and not a condition in its own right.

 How common is fibromyalgia?

 The condition is usually diagnosed between the ages of 40 and 60, with women more commonly affected than men.
-However, it is also possible for children, adolescents and young adults to present fibromyalgia symptoms.
+However, it is also possible for children, adolescents and young adults to show symptoms of fibromyalgia.

 The symptoms of fibromyalgia and the way it progresses can differ greatly.
 Phases of severe pain can alternate with almost symptom-free ones.

-In addition, many people with fibromyalgia also have other physical conditions such as rheumatoid arthritis or mental conditions such as anxiety disorders or depression.
+In addition, many people also have other physical conditions such as rheumatoid arthritis or mental health conditions, such as anxiety disorders or depression.

 How is fibromyalgia diagnosed?